rotsehub/rotseana/IDL_SETUP.md

     /home/smurotse/products/IDLAstro

-The ROTSE routines are automatically taken from the `umrotse_idl` directory in the downloaded GitHub repository.
+The ROTSE routines are automatically taken from the `idl/umrotse` directory in the downloaded GitHub repository.

 For example, `find_burst.pro` will be loaded from:

-    <path-to-rotseana>/umrotse_idl/findburst/find_burst.pro
+    <path-to-rotseana>/idl/umrotse/findburst/find_burst.pro

 instead of an older local copy.